aziizpc/ProvidenceWebAppQA/README.md

 # Selenium Framework in C#
 This framework is created in Selenium and C#.
 It uses Page Object model design pattern.
-This project was originally writter for .net Framework and now it has been upgraded to .net core.
+This project was originally written for .net Framework and now it has been upgraded to .net core.

 Folder structure :-
 1. pages  -> contains page objects and Web element descriptions.